 Grind the raw pumpkin seeds in the blender 'til fine.
 Add to the coconut oil, Add Olive leaf powder and Ginger powder.
 Oh, OK, I'm not sure why I'm specifying, just dump everything in a bowl and mix!

-You don't have to measure anything, just glop the supplement on the trays, stuff the cubes full, scrape off the top with a knife or spatula and it's done.
+You don't have to measure anything, just glop the supplement on the trays, or use those cute mini-scoops to get the amount you want.

 Refrigerate for about an hour, pop them out into a zip lock bag and repeat til you are done.